shikras/d-cube/doc.md

 In this part, we introduce how to evaluate the performance and get the metric values given the prediction result of a JSON file.
 ### Write a Snippet in Your Code

-This is based on COCO API, and is quite simple:
+This is based on [cocoapi (pycocotools)](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI), and is quite simple:

 ```python
 from pycocotools.coco import COCO